nHuebscher/VerticalFarming_LiteratureReview/README.md

 # Resources for Systematic Literature Review on the Sustainability of Vertical Farming

+In this repository, you will find
+- which tools and sources were used for the Literature Review
+- the research question, design and search strings used
+- the search engine results, also uploaded as .csv file per search engine
+- in detail how the tool Cadima was used
+- the inclusion and exclusion details for the title screening, the abstract screening and the fulltext screening and their results as .csv file per step

 ## Tools and Sources used for the Literature review

 The literature review (LR) was performed following the steps in the guideline of Silva and Neiva [1].
 Inspired by [2], a few research tools were used for organizing and searching.